-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climaterelated issues are monitored (do not include the names of individuals).
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).

-The Purpose-led Performance (PLP) Governance Council holds the highest level of direct responsibility for climate-related issues.
+The Purpose-led Performance (PLP) Governing Council holds the highest level of direct responsibility for climate-related issues.
 The committee is responsible for both assessing and managing climate-related risks and opportunities and providing overall coordination and strategic direction for driving Purpose-led Performance.

-The PLP Governance Council is led by the President, Global Flavor Solutions, International-EMEA and Chief Administrative Officer and is composed of senior executives with direct responsibility for a variety of functional areas, including human resources, environment, packaging, sourcing, community relations, government affairs, communications, innovation and investor relations.
+The PLP Governing Council is led by the President, Global Flavor Solutions, International-EMEA and Chief Administrative Officer and is composed of senior executives with direct responsibility for a variety of functional areas, including sales and marketing, supply chain, human resources, environment, packaging, sourcing, community relations, communications, and investor relations.

-This cross-functional committee is tasked to embed principles of PLP into every aspect of the business and is best positioned to manage and drive progress on climaterelated issues as a result.
-The PLP Governance Council reports directly to the Board during quarterly Board meetings on strategy, risk, major plans of action, key performance indicators, etc.
+This cross-functional committee is tasked to embed principles of PLP into every aspect of the business and is best positioned to manage and drive progress on climate-related issues as a result.
+The PLP Governing Council reports regularly to the Board on strategy, risk, major plans of action, key performance indicators, etc.

-The PLP Governance Council also separately reports, on a monthly basis, to the McCormick Management Committee, which is the top-level senior management committee.
+The PLP Governing Council also separately reports to the McCormick Management Committee, which is the top-level senior management committee.